Parmesan Leek and Cauliflower Frittata

 - Mixed greens, like romaine or butter lettuce mix - 5 oz

-- Leeks / Green onions / Radishes (for salad) / Parmesan - Prep as directed.
-(Can be done up to 4 days ahead)
+- Leeks / Green onions / Radishes / Cheese - Prep as directed.
+Store separately.
+(Can be done up to 5 days ahead)

-- Eggs - Beat eggs with milk, salt, and pepper, and fold in parmesan.
+- Eggs - Beat eggs with milk, salt and pepper.
+Fold in cheese.

 - Heat oven to 425F / 218C.

-- Next add cauliflower and saute until thawed (or another 3 minutes if using fresh cauli).
+- Next add cauliflower and saute until thawed (or another 3 minutes if using fresh).

 - Pour in eggs.
 Stir until ingredients are all mixed through and then transfer to the oven.
 Bake for 20 to 25 minutes until eggs are set and inserted knife comes out cleanly.